Supercongruences for truncated hypergeometric series and p-adic gamma function

 \section{Abstract}

-We prove several supercongruences for truncated hypergeometric series and $p$-adic Gamma function.
-Recently, A. Deines, J. Fuselier, L. Long, H. Swisher and F. Tu posed some open problems on supercongruences based on numeric observations.
-We prove one of those supercongruences.
-Our results also generalize certain supercongruences proved by them.
-One of our supercongruence for ${_7}F_6$ truncated hypergeometric series is similar to a supercongruence proved by L. Long and R. Ramakrishna.
-A supercongruence conjectured by Rodriguez-Villegas and proved by E. Mortenson using the theory of Gaussian hypergeometric series follows from one of our more general supercongruence.
+We prove three more general supercongruences between truncated hypergeometric series and $p$-adic Gamma function from which some known supercongruences follow.
+A supercongruence conjectured by Rodriguez-Villegas and proved by E. Mortenson using the theory of finite field hypergeometric series follows from one of our more general supercongruences.
+We also prove a supercongruence for ${_7}F_6$ truncated hypergeometric series which is similar to a supercongruence proved by L. Long and R. Ramakrishna.